topo-gps/ios-manual/en/coordinates/scanning_coordinates.rst

 Topo GPS contains a coordinates scanner.
 The coordinates scanner can scan coordinates and show them on the map.
 You obtain the best results by scanning coordinates printed on paper.
 Scanning coordinates shown on a display is also possible.
 Scanning handwritten coordinates does not function very well.

-The coordinates scanner is most often much faster any more accurate than :ref:`entering the coordinates <sec-entering-coordinates>`.
+Scanning coordinates is most often much faster and more accurate than :ref:`entering the coordinates <sec-entering-coordinates>`.

 To open the coordinates scanner, tap :ref:`Menu <sec-menu>` > Search.
 Then select the 'Camera' tab in the bottom.